-Disposition engine allows assigning various conversion statuses to leads for a particular buyer.
-It also gives buyers an insight into the correlation between the leads bought and the impact on their revenue.
+Disposition engine allows assigning various conversion statuses to leads and calls for a particular buyer.
+It also gives buyers an insight into the correlation between the lead bought, calls paid, and the impact on their revenue.

-Lead disposition shows the conversion stage of the lead for the particular buyer.
-E.g., the lead can be sold to several different buyers, and each of them can set different disposition status to this lead.
+Disposition shows the conversion stage of the lead/call for the particular buyer.
+The lead can be sold to several different buyers, and each of them can set different disposition status to this lead.

-The Goal is the specific disposition status of the lead that the buyer strives to reach (most often - Sale or Customer).
+The Goal is the specific disposition status of the lead or call that the buyer strives to reach (most often - Sale or Qualified).
 Goals are configured on a campaign level together with the expected revenue received by the buyer when it is achieved.

 Total goals reached, Buyer revenue, ROI, and CPA are reflected in Buyer reports.
 This functionality enables buyers to determine the sources, from which they receive the highest profits.

 To set a disposition goal, go to Campaigns, find the desired campaign, click Action -> Campaign settings: